 What is Quick Look?

-You can skip this art if you are used to it.
-This is for the Mac users who need to get know about the Quick Look feature.
-Introduced back with the OS X 10.5, the Quick Look is a quick file preview app by Apple for their systems (both MacBooks and iMacs).
+You can skip this part if you are used to it.
+This is for the Mac users who need to get to know about the Quick Look feature.
+Introduced back with OS X 10.5, the Quick Look is a quick file preview app by Apple for their systems (both MacBooks and iMacs).
 The application package supports numerous file types, which can be previewed without opening them.

 The Quick Look feature can even preview the document files, videos, RAW pictures and more.
 The benefit is that you do not need to open the corresponding supported application in order to find what’s inside the file.
 For example, a standard photoshop supported file with PSD file format open only on the Adobe Photoshop.
 It will take time to open and configure Photoshop and preview the file if you are using some less powerful MacBooks.
 However, using Quick Look, you will get a nearly full-screen view of the image as a pop-up.

 After Viewing files on the Quick Look mode, simply tap the spacebar itself to close the view.
-Apart from just previewing the files, it is also possible to edit the files using the Quick Look on MacOS Mojave, depend on the file type.
-Following are some ways to edit certain file types.
+Apart from just previewing the files, it is also possible to edit the files using the Quick Look on macOS Mojave, depend on the file type.
+The following are some ways to edit certain file types.